Mylo-Softworks/KotLLMs/readme.md

 ## Performing a chat generation call
 > Chat generations require apis which implement the ChatGen interface, some apis implement chats in raw gens with templates

+> Custom chat templates can be created by extending `ChatTemplate`, using `ChatTemplateDSL`.
 ```kotlin
 val exampleChat = ChatDef<BasicTemplatedChatMessage>()
 exampleChat.addMessage(BasicTemplatedChatMessage().init {